yockgen/madani-os-builder/docs/image-composer-templates.md

 ## How Templates Work

-Templates are simply YAML files with a structure similar to regular image specifications, but with added variable placeholders that can be customized when used.
+Templates are simply YAML files with a structure similar to regular build specifications, but with added variable placeholders that can be customized when used.

 ### Template Structure

-A template includes standard image specification sections with variables where customization is needed:
+A template includes standard build specification sections with variables where customization is needed:

 ```yaml
 # Example template: ubuntu-server.yml